mfarmani95/mfarmani95/README.md

 </p>

 ### About
-I’m a third-year Ph.D. candidate in Hydrology & Atmospheric Sciences (minor in Data Science) at the University of Arizona.
+I’m a Ph.D. candidate in Hydrology & Atmospheric Sciences (minor in Data Science) at the University of Arizona.
 I integrate **physical hydrology** with **machine learning** and **differentiable modeling** to improve predictions of soil moisture, evapotranspiration, recharge, and streamflow.

 **Recent highlights (2025):**
 - **Streamflow Prediction:** first-author study improving streamflow prdiction through enhancing baseflow estimation **(WRR 2025)**.